-Use the online form to report a whale or dolphin sighting.
+Use the online form to report a whale, dolphin, or seal/sea lion sighting.
 Your sighting report will be recorded in a database of marine mammal sightings from all around New Zealand.

 This information will help us determine things like population sizes, breeding rates and movement patterns.
 This helps us to look after them.

 Marine mammal sighting form (PDF, 403K) or (Word, 4,403K).
 These forms include images of marine mammals to help with species identification.